 Yes.
 ALL band students are required to purchase a black band polo shirt.
-Additionally, marching band students are required to purchase some uniform items and pay a uniform cleaning fee.
-Students who wish to receive the catered game day meals will purchase those as a package.
+Additionally, marching band students are required to purchase some uniform items (i.e. socks, gloves) and pay a uniform cleaning fee.
+Students who wish to receive game day meals will purchase those as a package.

 What is Color Guard?

 Color Guard is open to ALL Shepton students (not just band students).
 Color guard members provide additional visual appeal to our marching show with flags and other props.
-They have a dedicated color guard instructor and rehearse at the same time as the marching band, including summer marching band camp.
+They have a dedicated color guard instructor and rehearse at the same time as the marching band, including summer band camp (typically the last two weeks of summer vacation) and a Color Guard Camp at Plano West (typically the second week of summer vacation, visit the Plano West Membership Toolkit to register).
 Color guard students have the opportunity to participate in winter guard with Plano West and Jasper HS students to create and compete with indoor shows (no band).

 How does Jazz Band work at Shepton?